giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 This policy requires either the Pod or all containers to explicitly set a seccomp profile of either `RuntimeDefault` or `Localhost`.

-**Note: The Baseline PSS policy `restrict-seccomp` requires Pods/containers to use one of these profiles *if they set one*.
-This policy requires the value to be set.**
+__Note__: The Baseline PSS policy `restrict-seccomp` requires Pods/containers to use one of these profiles *if they set one*.
+This policy requires the value to be set.

 #### Examples